googleworkspace/solutions/event-session-signup/README.md

 ## Technology highlights

-- Create a custom menu item in the Spreadsheet UI using Apps Script [Custom Menus](https://developers.google.com/apps-script/guides/menus).
+- Create a custom menu item in the spreadsheet UI using Apps Script [Custom Menus](https://developers.google.com/apps-script/guides/menus).
 - Use the [onFormSubmit](https://developers.google.com/apps-script/guides/triggers/events#form-submit_4)
   trigger to create and email the personalized schedule for each attendee when the user submits the form.